8 min read read

 process(item) # Handle one item at a time

-module is fast enough.
-Only reach for streaming parsers when you're actually hitting memory limits.
+For most everyday use cases, the standard json module is fast enough.
+Reach for streaming parsers when you are actually hitting memory limits or slowdowns.

 Quick Reference